Planting bulbs – a step-by-step guide

 Garden bulbs last longer than cut flowers and because you can replant and grow again, they are both sustainable and good value for money.

 Plant now in pots to bring a touch of nature into your home through winter, or in the garden for stunning displays in spring.
+Read on for our step-by-step guide to planting bulbs in pots and outdoors.
+Head over to our Instagram to see Jez, the head of our Market Garden, show you how he plants his bulbs with plenty of practical tips.

 CHOOSE A CONTAINER